跳转至

 Disclaimer

-This is an UNOFFICIAL implementation of Predicting mean ribosome load for 5’UTR of any length using deep learning by Alexander Karollus et al.
+This is an UNOFFICIAL implementation of Predicting mean ribosome load for 5’UTR of any length using deep learning by Alexander Karollus, et al.

 The OFFICIAL repository of Framepool is at Karollus/5UTR and the published Kipoi wrapper is at kipoi/models.